 STEP THREE: Make a Link

-Please create an online gallery (or link to an online gallery folder for Charleston Weddings) of 200 or so professional low-resolution (72 dpi) photographs that best illustrate the event, i.e. the location with guests present, the couple, their family, the food, cake, flowers, special details, etc.
+Please create an online gallery (or link to an online gallery folder for Charleston Weddings).
+For consideration, we're looking for roughly 50 to 100 professional low-resolution (72 dpi) photographs that best illustrate the event, i.e. the location with guests present, the couple, their family, the food, cake, flowers, special details, etc.

-DETAILS make a story, as we’re looking to give readers ideas.
+Please note: DETAILS make a story, as we’re looking to give readers ideas.
 While we feature families, we must showcase reception and ceremony décor and details for readers.
-We're more interested in party shots than we are in portraits as a service to the readers, so please share images with that in mind.
+Consider those savvy details that will serve to inspire other future brides.
+We're also more interested in party shots than we are in portraits as a service to the readers, so please share images with that in mind.

 STEP FOUR: Write a Few Words